IKIM-Essen/uncovar/docs/user-guide/configuration.md

 ## Adapters

-There are three ways to transfer adapter sequences to UnCoVar to remove them from the raw data.
+There are three ways to transfer adapter sequences to UnCoVar for removing them from the raw data.

 ### Config File